-9106 Personal Wellness-S1 Grades: 10-12 .5 Credit 9107 Personal Wellness-S2 Grades: 10-12 .5 Credit
+9106 Personal W Grades: 10-12 .5 Credit 9107 Personal W ellness-S2 Grades: 10-12 .5 Credit

 The primary focus of this class is to guide and motivate students to engage in regular physical fitness in an encouraging and inclusive environment.
 Through participation in a variety of enjoyable activities, students will understand the benefits of physical activity and how exercise can improve their emotional, mental, physical and social health.
-Personal Wellness will focus on life-long fitness activities including walking, running, flexibility, strength & circuit training, Yoga, Pilates, cycling, dance, hiking, and stress relief/meditation.
+Personal Wellness will focus on life-long fitness enhancing activities.
 Personal Wellness is an elective open to all students in grades 10-12.

-9300 Unified Physical Education

-UNIFIED Physical Education -Not your typical PE course!
-Unified Physical Education will engage you in physical activity and sport alongside peers with and without disabilities, helping to foster important social relationships.
-This is a unique opportunity for students of varying ability levels and backgrounds to come together on equal terms through ongoing fitness, sport, leadership and wellness activities.
-Unified PE focuses on the physical, intellectual and social growth of all participants.
-Although not a requirement, it is hopeful that students in Unified PE might choose to participate as athletes and unified partners in Special Olympics Unified Sports.
-(CHS is designated as a Special Olympics Unified Champion School).
-Signature of previous PE teacher is required on registration form.
+9300 Unified Physical Education Grades: 11-12 1.0 Credit UNIFIED Physical Education -Not your typical PE course!
+Unified Physical Education will engage yo u in physical activity and sport alongside peers with and without disabilities, helping t o foster important social relation nships.
+This is a unique opportunity for students of varying ability levels and background s to come together on equal terms through ongoing fitness, sport, leadership and wellness activities.
+Unified PE focuses on th ie physical, intellectual and social g growth of all participants.
+Although not a requirement, it is hopeful that students in Unif ed PE might choose to participate e as athletes and unified partners in Special Olympics Unified Sports.
+(CHS is designated as a Special Olympics Unified Char mpion School).
+Signature of UNIFIED PE teacher is required on registration form.